 For example, here is one from his opera Siegfried that is associated with the title character:

-There are lots of other leitmotifs in this opera such as this one that Siegfried plays on his horn, which is then repeated throughout the opera in association with Siegfried as a character.
+There are many other leitmotifs in this opera, such as this one that Siegfried plays on his horn, which is then repeated throughout the opera in association with Siegfried as a character.